xremap/xremap/README.md

-# xkremap
+# xremap

 Dynamic key remapper for X Window System

 ## Description

-xkremap is a key remapper for X Window System.
+xremap is a key remapper for X Window System.
-With xkremap's Ruby DSL, you can simply write configuration of key bindings.
+With xremap's Ruby DSL, you can simply write configuration of key bindings.

 ```rb
 remap 'C-b', to: 'Left'